Luciasanchezg/htmed/README.md

 ### Generatting models for mediators and outcomes

 After generating `models`, we have all the necessary to apply the `generate_models()` function.
-This function will allow us to generate the fitted models for mediators and outcomes, for each combination of mediator, treatment and outcome, in an iterative manner.
+With this function we will generate the fitted models for mediators and outcomes, for each combination of mediator, treatment and outcome, in an iterative manner.
-`generate_models()` contains 6 arguments, being mandatory 4 of them: the dataframe with the values (`data`), the dataframe with the models to perform (`data.models`), the name of the column that contains the model formulas in `data.models` (`column.models`) and the statistical analysis we are interested in applying over the data (`model.type`).
+`generate_models()` contains 6 arguments, being mandatory 4 of them: the DataFrame with the values (`data`), the DataFrame with the models to perform (`data.models`), the name of the column that contains the model formulas in `data.models` (`column.models`) and the statistical analysis we are interested in applying over the data (`model.type`).
 There are